pawcijo/PiGarden/README.md

 - ADS7830 ADC Converter: Converts the analog signal from the SEN0193 sensor into a digital value readable via I2C (address 0x48).
 - Flask: A lightweight Python web framework used to display the data in a web browser.
 - Chart.js: A JavaScript library used to create interactive line charts for visualizing the data.
+- Light control process: Manages the lighting of the garden based on time and manual override.
+- Watchdog process: Monitors the status of the light control process and ensures the lights are turned off if the process fails.

 ## Installation